 Where to get vaccinated?

-If you are not up to date with your DTP vaccines, it is your treating physician who can give you the injection.
+If you are not up to date with your vaccinations,your doctor may prescribe the vaccination.
 On the other hand, for some vaccines such as yellow fever, it is necessary to go to a government-approved centre.